Cybersecurity Alerts

 Although BOD 22-01 only applies to FCEB agencies, CISA strongly urges all organizations to reduce their exposure to cyberattacks by prioritizing timely remediation of Catalog vulnerabilities as part of their vulnerability management practice.
 CISA will continue to add vulnerabilities to the catalog that meet the specified criteria.

-Mozilla released security updates to address vulnerabilities in Firefox, Firefox ESR, and Thunderbird.
-A cyber threat actor could exploit one of these vulnerabilities to take control of an affected system.
+Progress Software released a security bulletin to address a vulnerability in MOVEit Transfer.
+A cyber threat actor could exploit this vulnerability to take control of an affected system.

-CISA encourages users and administrators to review the following Mozilla Security Advisories and apply the necessary updates:
+Users and administrators are encouraged to review the following bulletin and apply the necessary updates:

 These types of vulnerabilities are frequent attack vectors for malicious cyber actors and pose significant risks to the federal enterprise.